-Is it about time you considered multifamily real estate investing to play an integral role in your real estate portfolio?
+Is it about time you considered adding multifamily real estate to your real estate portfolio?

-For what it’s worth, there are more than a few ways to get the ball rolling on your real estate investing career.
-It’s entirely possible to pick one of the many niches provided by the housing market and use it as the catalyst for your endeavors.
-Whether you are interested in wholesaling, flipping or leasing properties, there is likely an exit strategy you would feel comfortable starting out in.
+There are more than a few ways to get the ball rolling on your real estate investing career.
+It’s entirely possible to pick one of the many niches the housing market provides and use it as the catalyst for your endeavors.
+Whether you are interested in wholesaling, flipping, or leasing properties, there is likely an exit strategy you would feel comfortable starting out in.
 The options made available to you are so varied that the odds of not finding a particular niche to suit your needs are slim to none.
 It’s worth noting, however, that of the many options made available to new investors, few may offer more reasons to start sooner rather than later than multifamily real estate investing.

-For starters, multifamily real estate investing awards savvy entrepreneurs the ability to simultaneously live in one unit while renting out the rest.
+For starters, multifamily real estate investing awards savvy entrepreneurs the ability to live in one unit while renting out the rest simultaneously.
 If you invest in a two-unit building, for example, there is no reason you can’t live in one half of the property while leasing the other.
 In the right market, the money you collect in rent could offset the amount you owe on the mortgage, and then some.
-It’s reasonable to assume, provided the numbers work, that you can live mortgage free while your tenant pays down your principle.
+It’s reasonable to assume, provided the numbers work, that you can live mortgage-free while your tenant pays down your principle.
 It’s almost too good to be true; you can conceivably have your tenants pay down the mortgage on your first rental property.

 In addition to having your tenants pay down the mortgage, multifamily real estate investing coincides with considerably less maintenance than that of your typical single-family rental unit.
 And while that may sound counter intuitive, let me remind you that a multifamily property shares certain features.
 While you may have multiple units, chances are you only have to worry about one roof, one HVAC unit, one yard and one foundation.
 Multifamily real estate investors don’t need to run the gambit of fixing more than a few big ticket items; you never have to worry about fixing more than one roof, yet you are collecting multiple rents.
 And while there are exceptions, you can find units that match your criteria.
-Done correctly, you can significantly reduce the amount of maintenance to expect on a property.
+You can significantly reduce the amount of maintenance to expect on a property if done correctly.

 Generally speaking, most new investors are scared of multifamily investment opportunities for one simple reason: the price of admission.
 In most cases, if not all, the price point on a multifamily property will eclipse a complementary single-family home.
 The numbers are relatively simple; the more units, the more money it will likely cost.
 And while that may be enough to scare away some investors, know this: securing a loan for a multifamily property is more likely to be approved by lenders than the average single-family home.

 Why are banks more willing to lend to investors of multifamily properties than single-family homes you ask?
 The answer is simple: multifamily real estate coincides with an increased propensity towards monthly cash flow.
-Even with a few vacancies, it’s entirely possible for multifamily properties to remain “in the black.”
-Single-family homes, on the other hand, don’t share the same luxury.
-In the event a single-family home loses a tenant, it becomes a non-performing asset.
+Even with a few vacancies, multifamily properties can remain “in the black.”
+On the other hand, single-family homes don’t share the same luxury.
+If a single-family home loses a tenant, it becomes a non-performing asset.
 Truth be told, real estate is a numbers game that favors those with multifamily units.
 When all is said and done, the likelihood of foreclosing on a multifamily unit is less than a single-family property, which the bank views favorably.

 It’s worth noting that banks aren’t the only lenders willing to lend to those seeking funds for multifamily properties.
 Not surprisingly, private money lenders will view the right multifamily property as a sound investment as well.
 Seeing as how private money loans are asset-based, they are more likely to lend on investments with a more secure, promising return.
 More often than not, the numbers on multifamily properties are more attractive and more attainable than those on single-family homes.